YairMSIl/yonadav_calendar/.roo/rules/design/calendar_enhancements.md

     *   Both month names will also be displayed on the very first day of the generated calendar range.

 2.  **Parashat Shavua:**
-    *   The weekly Torah portion will be displayed on every Saturday, retrieved from the Hebcal API.
+    *   The weekly Torah portion (events formatted as "Parashat XXXX") will be displayed *only* on Saturdays.
+If the API returns this event on any other day, it will be ignored.

 #### Implementation Plan
 1.  **Modify `generateCalendar`:**